-All the kitchen staff at Arenas Del Mar will have completed NFCA's GREAT Kitchens gluten-free training program before the community week begins.
+All the kitchen staff at Arenas Del Mar will have completed NFCA's GREAT Kitchens gluten-free training program before the community weeks begin.
 A portion of proceeds earned during the community weeks will benefit NFCA's free programs and services.

 Learn more about the Week for the Celiac Disease Community in NFCA's Event Listing.